REX2626/Astro-Attack/README.md

 Add speed to ship rotation (ships don't rotate instantly)

 ### a1.3.0 (station)
 Improve rendering images on top of each other (boost particles rendering order), possibly add z-layer

+Change scrap drop to be proportional to enemy difficulty

+Make scrap spawn with a random offset from dead ship